Skip to content

 TypeError: unhashable type: 'list'

 The data type of a dictionary in Python is dict, and they're iterable, even though they're not a sequence type like a list or set.
-In lists, it is possible to insert a value at in the sequence at a specific index position.
-With dictionaries, position in the dictionary is determined by the insertion order, meaning new items are always appended to the end.
-When iterating over a dictionary (see below), iteration will always happen over insertion order.
-This isn't an index, but a natural order of dictionaries.
+In lists, you can insert a value at a specific index position in the sequence.
+With dictionaries, position is determined by insertion order—new items are always appended to the end.
+When iterating over a dictionary (see below), iteration will always happen in insertion order.
+This isn't an index, but the natural order of dictionaries.

 Info